Siyavula/moodle-styleguide/README.md

       ```

-  4. Install PHP CodeSniffer in VS Code or your code editor:
+  4. Install PHP CodeSniffer in VS Code:

-      On VS:

       - Press Ctrl+P on Windows or Cmd+P on Mac to open the Quick Open dialog.

       - Type ext install phpcs to find the extension.

       - Press Enter or click the cloud icon to install it.

       - Restart Visual Studio Code when prompted.

   5. Test that PHP CodeSniffer is working: